978-9-17-637879-3/SpeechToTextMod/README.md

-A minecraft mod that converts microphone audio into the minecraft chat.
+## A Minecraft 1.8.9 mod that does speech-to-text conversion from microphone into chat.

-For version 1.8.9
+Heavy lifting is done by https://github.com/alphacep/vosk-api

+**All audio is processed locally.**
+In my opinion, the benefits derived from cloud processing are heavily outweighed by privacy concerns for the use case of this mod.